 , new_todo(todo)

 .
-There is no delete method because the design of the table already includes the is_delete
+There is no delete method because the table design already includes the is_delete

-field, indicating that our deletion will be a soft delete; hard deletes are not implemented for now.
+field, indicating that our deletion will be soft deletion; hard deletion will not be implemented for now.

 Query All Todos#